 - 9 Best LinkedIn Email Finders and Scrapers

 In the B2B sales world, you usually have to reach out to a prospect multiple times before they’re ready to finalize the sale.

 And it all starts with one point of outreach.

-Your first contact could be an introduction at a networking event, a phone call, a cold email, or a LinkedIn message.
+Your first contact could be an introduction at a networking event, a cold call, a cold email (see our guide to cold calls vs cold emails), or a LinkedIn message.
 Whatever it is, it needs to make a great first impression – and give your sales team multiple routes for potential development.

 See these guides for help making initial contact: